Are police recruiting people at the moment?

 What happens after I complete the recruitment assessments?

-Once you have successfully met all the recruitment requirements and completed the Distance Learning course you'll be placed into a candidate pool.
-Being accepted into the candidate pool means you will be considered for selection to train at the Royal New Zealand Police College.
+Once you have successfully met all the recruitment requirements and completed the Distance Learning course you'll be placed into the candidate pool.
+Being accepted into the candidate pool means you will be considered for selection to train at the RNZPC.

 Note that the candidate pool is not a waiting list.
 The strongest candidates are always chosen, according to the needs and priorities of the districts.

-Approximately eight weeks before the start date of each wing, police will call up a number of candidates from the candidate pool to go to college.
+Approximately twelve weeks before the start date of each wing, police will call up a number of candidates from the candidate pool to go to college.